isomerpages/nlb-mobile-guide/_get-started-with/learn.md

 		Sign in to NLB Mobile with your myLibrary ID and select the ‘More’ icon on the Discover tab.
 Then, tap on the LinkedIn Learning icon.
       </li>
 	<li>
-		Click “Proceed” and “Get Started” to access LinkedIn Learning for Library.
+		Click “Proceed” and “Get Started”.
 	</li>
 		<li>
 			You will be asked to verify and enter your library card number and PIN.
 Use your myLibrary ID for the “Library Card Number” (Go to <a href="https://account.nlb.gov.sg">account.nlb.gov.sg</a> to retrieve your myLibrary ID).
 The PIN Is your year of birth (in YYYY format).
 Click “Continue”.